andy814/andy814.github.io/index.md

 **Japanese:** JLPT, N1 <br/>

 ### Skills
-- A good command of popular programming languages ( C/C++, Java and Python)
+- A good command of popular programming languages (C/C++, Java and Python)
-- 网站运营
+- Skills and experience in website development (HTML/CSS/JS, Apache, MySQL, PHP)
 - Familiar with deep learning toolkits and libraries such as Keras and Scikit-learn
 - Elementary knowledge and basic skills in computer vision and machine learning
 - LaTeX for academic writing and text formatting